 Persian Hamedan Rugs

 Persian Hamedan rugs have typical patterns and sizes.
-The patterns and medallion are vary varying with allover the patterns which occur.
+The designs and medallion vary varying with allover patterns which occur.
 Among individual patterns, the Herati is the most common pattern.
-They usually use dominant colors by different nuances of indigo blue and madder red.
-Older Hamedan rugs can be very attractive products.
-In the city itself, Hamedan, they manufactures carpets with considerably higher quality.
+They usually use dominant colors with different nuances of indigo blue and madder red.
+Older Hamedan rugs can be beautiful products.
+In the city itself, Hamedan manufactures carpets of considerably higher quality.
 They call them Shahr-Baff (Shahr=city, Baff=knot) which are similar in structure to the Bidjar carpets.
 But they are rare on the market today.

 Colors and Patterns

 They manufacture the rugs with a ropy, shiny, and almost natural dyed hand-spun yarn, that provides a very durable surface and beautiful color scale.
 Common for all these carpets is that they are nowadays made on a cotton warp with one weft.
 The patterns are mostly geometrical, but sometimes floral motifs occur.
 Materials and design can be of very varying quality.
 They used to tie the old carpets on wool wrap (before 1920), different from today’s cotton warp.
 The younger carpets (after 1960) often have synthetic colors and less fine wool than older carpets.
 The most common sizes are Dozar and also Zaronim (which are approximately 200×120 cm and 150×100 cm).

 It is 100% wool and Hand Made.